mongodb/docs-relational-migrator/source/includes/fact-download-queries.rst

    .. step:: Select your queries

-      To include or exclude a query from your download, click the :icon-fa5:`check-square` icon next to the field name.
+      - To include or exclude a query from your download, click :icon-fa5:`check-square` next to the field name.

-      Optionally, you can select entire categories.
+      - To include or exclude entire categories from your download, click :icon-fa5:`check-square` next to the category name.

    .. step:: Download selected query conversions

-      Click the :icon-fa5:`download` icon to download the selected query conversions.
+      Click :icon-fa5:`download` to download the selected
+      query conversions.